 As it progresses through this cycle, it is visible at different times of day.
-At last quarter, it rises at around midnight, appears high in the sky by dawn, and sets at around midday.
-Click here for more information about the Moon's phases.
+At last quarter, it rises in the middle of the night and appears high in the sky by dawn.
+It sets at around lunchtime.
+More information about the Moon's phases is available here.

 At the moment it reaches last quarter, the Moon's distance from the Earth will be 371,000 km.
-Its exact position will be as follows:
+Its celestial coordinates will be as follows:

 |Object||Right Ascension||Declination||Constellation||Angular Size|